-4.1 There are a number of discrete steps in assessing the most cost effective and proportionate way to manage and mitigate the money laundering and terrorist financing risks faced by the firm.
+4.1 There are a number of discrete steps in assessing the most cost effective and proportionate way to manage and mitigate the money laundering, terrorist financing and proliferation financing risks faced by the firm.
 These steps are to:

-- identify the money laundering and terrorist financing risks that are relevant to the firm; - > assess the risks presented by the firm's particular - customers and any underlying beneficial owners\; - products or services; - transactions; - delivery channels; - geographical areas of operation; - design and implement controls to manage and mitigate these assessed risks, in the context of the firm's risk appetite;
+- identify the money laundering, terrorist financing and proliferation financing risks that are relevant to the firm;

+- > assess the risks presented by the firm's particular

+- customers and any underlying beneficial owners;

+- products or services;

+- transactions;

+- o delivery channels;

+- geographical areas of operation;

-monitor and improve the effective operation of these controls; and record appropriately what has been done, and why.
-In this Chapter, references to 'customer' should be taken to include beneficial owner, where appropriate.
-4.2 Whatever approach is considered most appropriate to the firm's money laundering/terrorist financing risk, the broad objective is that the firm should know at the outset of the relationship who its customers (and, where relevant, beneficial owners) are, where they operate, what they do, and their expected level of activity with the firm.
+design and implement controls to manage and mitigate these assessed risks, in the context of the firm's risk appetite; monitor and improve the effective operation of these controls; and record appropriately what has been done, and why.
+In this Chapter, references to 'customer' should be taken to include 4.2 beneficial owner, where appropriate.
+Whatever approach is considered most appropriate to the firm's money laundering/terrorist financing/proliferation financing risk, the broad objective is that the firm should know at the outset of the relationship who its customers (and, where relevant, beneficial owners) are, where they operate, what they do, and their expected level of activity with the firm.
 The firm then should consider how the profile of the customer's financial behaviour builds up over time, thus allowing the firm to identify transactions or activity that may be suspicious.
-Risk Assessment Regulation 18(1),(2),(3) 4.3 The ML Regulations require firms to take appropriate steps to identify and assess the risks of money laundering and terrorist financing to which its business is subject, taking into account: information on money laundering and terrorist financing made available to them by the FCA; risk factors, including factors relating to their customers, countries or geographic areas in which they operate, products, services, transactions and delivery channels.
+Risk Assessment Regulation 18(1),(2),(3) 18A(1),(2),(3) 4.3 The ML Regulations require firms to take appropriate steps to identify and assess the risks of money laundering, terrorist financing and proliferation financing 1 to which its business is subject, taking into account: information on money laundering, terrorist financing and proliferation financing made available to them by the FCA; risk factors, including factors relating to their customers, countries or geographic areas in which they operate, products, services, transactions and delivery channels.
 In considering what steps are appropriate, firms must take into account the size and nature of its business.
 Firms that do not offer complex products or services and that have limited or no international exposure may not need an overly complex or sophisticated business risk assessment.
-Regulation 18(4),(5),(6) 4.4 The risk assessments carried out must be documented, kept up to date and made available to the FCA on request.
+Regulation 18(4),(5),(6) 18A(4),(5),(6) 4.4 The risk assessments carried out must be documented, kept up to date and made available to the FCA on request.
 The FCA may decide that a documented risk assessment in the case of a particular firm is not required where the specific risks inherent in the sector in which the firm operates are clear and understood.
-Regulation 16(2) 4.5 The UK government has published national risk assessments of money laundering and terrorist financing which provide a backdrop to a firm's assessment of the UK risks inherent in its business.
-Firms should be aware of these publications, and should take account of relevant findings that affect their individual business risk assessment.
+Regulation 16(2); 16A 4.5 The UK government has published national risk assessments (NRAs) of money laundering, terrorist financing and proliferation financing 2 which provide a backdrop to a firm's assessment of the UK risks inherent in